-Since arriving on campus in 2008, the Knights have been trending upward under Dagenais, finishing the last four seasons with winning records and topping out at 21 wins in 2013 for the most wins in a campaign since 2003.
+Since arriving on campus in 2008, the Knights have been trending upward under Dagenais, finishing the last five seasons with winning records and topping out at 21 wins in 2013 for the most wins in a campaign since 2003.
 UCF finished its first season in the American Athletic Conference with a third place finish and 12-6 mark in league play.

 Several UCF athletes were honored for their work in The American, as DeLaina Sarden was a unanimous first team selection to the All-American Conference team while Angelica Crump, Kaye-Alese Green, Jade Hayes and Marie Reiterova were all named to the second team.
 Sarden also earned AVCA Honorable Mention All-America and became the first player in school history to be honored two-consecutive years.